-Referring back to the great plague (17c), the measures taken had to be carefully planned (down to the finest detail) and executed.
+Referring back to the great plague (17 century), the measures taken had to be carefully planned (down to the finest detail) and executed.
 Just as the leper gave rise to rituals of exclusion, the plague gave rise to disciplinary projects.

 They have both helped to achieve political dreams:

 - Leper – the dream of the perfectly governed city.